plaut/plaut.github.io/fisheye_tutorial/index.md

 ## Monocular 3D object detection
 In monocular 3D object detection, we often parametrize the 3D bounding box as:
 \$\$u, v, W, H, L, q, Z\$\$
-where \$\\left[u, v\\right]\$ are the pixel coordinates of the object’s center in the image, \$\(W, H, L\)\$ are the 3D dimensions of the object, \$q\$ is the [local (allocentric) orientation](https://towardsdatascience.com/orientation-estimation-in-monocular-3d-object-detection-f850ace91411) as a unit quaternion, and \$Z\$ is the depth (the distance along the optical axis).
+where \$\\left[u, v\\right]\$ are the pixel coordinates of the object’s center in the image, \$\(W, H, L\)\$ are the 3D dimensions of the object, \$q\$ is the [local (allocentric) orientation](https://towardsdatascience.com/orientation-estimation-in-monocular-3d-object-detection-f850ace91411) as a [unit quaternion](https://en.wikipedia.org/wiki/Quaternions_and_spatial_rotation), and \$Z\$ is the depth (the distance along the optical axis).
 These 10 values, together with the intrinsic camera calibration \$({f,u}_0, v_0)\$, are sufficient to compute the 8 corners of the 3D bounding box.

 ![](img/kitti.jpg)
 >Sample from the [KITTI dataset](http://www.cvlibs.net/datasets/kitti/), with 3D bounding box annotations ([CC BY-NC-SA 3.0](https://creativecommons.org/licenses/by-nc-sa/3.0/))

 Detecting the 2D location of an object in an image, whether distorted or undistorted, gives us a 3D vector pointing towards the object, but with arbitrary magnitude.
 To determine the 3D position of the object, we must train the CNN to predict one additional parameter from the image.
-Why should we predict Z and not the magnitude of the vector, in other words the Euclidean distance to the object?
+Why should we predict \$Z\$ and not the magnitude of the vector, in other words the Euclidean distance to the object?

 Now is a good time to pause and remind ourselves of an important fact: neural networks are not magic.
 All they can do is learn a mapping between images and labels - if the information exists in the image.
 As machine learning researchers and engineers, we are sometimes so used to supervised learning that we get stuck in a mindset according to which if we have a sufficiently large training set and a sufficiently large neural network, then success is guaranteed.